-In this survey, we, therefore, discuss the current state of affairs with regard to the ongoing research in \gls{RLHF}, classify the current approaches as well as concisely describe their main characteristics, and give a brief overview of the application areas.
-In the remainder of this section, we will start by discussing the motivation (\cref{sec:introduction-whyhumanfeedback}) and origins (\cref{sec:origins-of-rlhf}) of \gls{RLHF} as well as the scope of this survey (\cref{sec:scope-of-the-survey}) and conclude by outlining the contents of the following sections (\cref{sec:introduction-outline}).
+This survey therefore provides an overview of current \gls{RLHF} research, classifies existing approaches, describes their main characteristics, and briefly surveys application areas.
+In the remainder of this section, we begin by examining the motivation (\cref{sec:introduction-whyhumanfeedback}) and origins (\cref{sec:origins-of-rlhf}) of \gls{RLHF}, defining the scope of this survey (\cref{sec:scope-of-the-survey}), and outlining the structure of subsequent sections (\cref{sec:introduction-outline}).

-\subsection{Why Human Feedback}
+\subsection{Why Human Feedback?}

 In conventional \gls{RL}, the agent's objective is defined by a reward function that it aims to maximize~\citep{sutton2018reinforcement}.
 Specifying this reward function can be challenging, particularly in complex domains: What would be a suitable reward function for a robot assisting humans in a household environment or for autonomous vehicles navigating through a busy urban environment?
 Moreover, even reward functions that initially seem well-defined can lead to unexpected behaviors due to distributional shifts or over-optimization, raising practical and safety concerns.
-Learning the agent's objective from human feedback circumvents reward engineering challenges and fosters robust training, with the reward function dynamically refined and adjusted to distributional shifts as the agent learns.
+Learning the agent's objective from human feedback circumvents reward engineering challenges and fosters robust training, with the reward function being dynamically refined and adjusted to distributional shifts as the agent learns.

 \paragraph{Interactive Feedback vs.\ Demonstrations}